-1.2.1 Floors may be either smooth or textured (like linoleum or carpet), and may have steps of up to 3 mm in height between the tiles.
+1.2.1 Floors may be either smooth or textured (like linoleum or carpet) and may have steps of up to 3 mm in height between the tiles.
 There may be holes in the floor (approximately 5 mm in diameter), for fastening walls.1.2.2 Black tiles in the field represent "no go" spaces.
 Black tiles will be placed randomly at the start of each round.
 Black tiles may not be completely fixed to the floor.

-1.2.3 Silver tiles in the field represent checkpoints (see 3.6.2).
+1.2.3 Silver tiles in the field represent checkpoints.
 Silver tiles may not be completely fixed to the floor.

 1.2.4 A tile is defined as a 30 x 30 cm space, which is aligned to the grid made up by the walls.